Bhagavad Gita: Chapters and content

 The Bhagavad Gita contains 18 chapters and 700 verses found in the Bhishma Parva of the epic Mahabharata.
 Because of differences in recensions, the verses of the Gita may be numbered in the full text of the Mahabharata as chapters 6.25–42 or as chapters 6.23–40.
-The number of verses in each chapter vary in some manuscripts of the Gita discovered on the Indian subcontinent.
+The number of verses in each chapter varies in some manuscripts of the Gita discovered on the Indian subcontinent.
 However, variant readings are relatively few in contrast to the numerous versions of the Mahabharata it is found embedded in.

 Adi Shankara with Disciples, by Raja Ravi Varma (c.
 1904 CE).
 Shankara published 700 verses of the Gita (c.
 800 CE), now the standard version.

 The original Bhagavad Gita has no chapter titles.
 Some Sanskrit editions that separate the Gita from the epic as an independent text, as well as translators, however, add chapter titles.
 For example, Swami Chidbhavananda describes each of the eighteen chapters as a separate yoga because each chapter, like yoga, "trains the body and the mind".
 He labels the first chapter "Arjuna Vishada Yogam" or the "Yoga of Arjuna's Dejection".
 Sir Edwin Arnold titled this chapter in his 1885 translation as "The Distress of Arjuna".
 (Note: Some editions include the Gita Dhyanam consisting of 9 verses.
 The Gita Dhyanam is not a part of the original Bhagavad Gita, but some modern era versions insert it as a prefix to the Gītā.
 The verses of the Gita Dhyanam (also called Gītā Dhyāna or Dhyāna Ślokas) offer salutations to a variety of sacred scriptures, figures, and entities, characterise the relationship of the Gītā to the Upanishads, and affirm the power of divine assistance.)